 1 Stocking Paddocks

 Simply running livestock on your paddocks increases soil compaction and decreases beneficial soil micropores through the animal's weight applying pressure to the soil.
-Some livestock cause more compaction than others.
+Some livestock cause more compaction than others, and stocking a soggy paddock increases compaction drastically.

 This is why tyre pressures are so important when driving on productive ground.
 Ground pressure is heavily influenced by tyre pressures.
 You have control of how much compaction you are causing when working in your fields.